Film distribution

-Film distribution (also known as Film exhibition or Film distribution and exhibition) is the process of making a movie available for viewing by an audience.
+Film distribution, also called film exhibition or film distribution and exhibition, is the process of making a film available for viewing to an audience.
 This is normally the task of a professional film distributor, who would determine the marketing and release strategy for the film, the media by which a film is to be exhibited or made available for viewing and other matters.
-The film may be exhibited directly to the public either through a movie theater or television, or personal home viewing (including physical media, video-on-demand, download, television programs through broadcast syndication).
+The film may be exhibited directly to the public either through a movie theater, physical media (DVD, Blu-ray), digital download/transactional video on demand (VOD) (sale or rental), subscription VOD (e.g. Amazon Prime Video, Apple TV+, Disney+, Netflix) or television programs through broadcast syndication.
 For commercial projects, film distribution is usually accompanied by film promotion.